-Providers not currently meeting the settings requirements will be asked to regularly report on the status of their compliance with the requirements through the completion of follow-up assessments by the DMAS/DBHDS reviewers.
-Those provider agencies that do not comply will receive a letter notifying them that they will likely forfeit their Medicaid Waiver provider status and be disenrolled.
+Providers not currently meeting the settings requirements will be asked to regularly report on the status of their compliance with the requirements through the completion of follow-up self-assessments.
+Those provider agencies that do not comply may receive a letter notifying them that they will likely forfeit their Medicaid Waiver provider status and be disenrolled.
 Providers will then have several choices.
 Providers may exercise the option to voluntarily terminate their Medicaid provider agreements.
 Providers whose self-assessment reveals issues that are not resolvable, may choose to relocate to settings that will enable them to more easily comply.
-In such instances, support coordinators/case managers working with individuals whose providers status is anticipated to change, will notify individuals receiving services and their families, as appropriate, of the provider's status and anticipated disenrollment/relocation date.
-The case manager and or support coordinator will work with the provider, individual, and family as appropriate, to ensure smooth transition to a setting that complies with the Final Rule.
+In such instances, support coordinators/case managers working with individuals whose provider's status is anticipated to change, will notify individuals receiving services and their families, as appropriate, of the provider, individual, and family as appropriate, to ensure smooth transition to a setting that complies with the Final Rule.
 For providers who wish to maintain their Medicaid agreements, DBHDS will make every effort to assist them in coming into full compliance with the final rule, with mandatory disenrollment as an action of last resort.
 The provider sanctions and disenrollment process has been built into the final DMAS DD Waiver regulations and may be implemented as needed.